-You may have an international copyright issue without realizing it.
 Many copyright issues that appear to be national copyright issues are in fact international copyright issues.
 Understanding your own country’s copyright laws is most important, but understanding how copyright treaties and international copyright law works is also essential when publishing content or using content online.

 When Does an International Copyright Issue Arise?